 Racial segregation in South Africa already began in 1652 under Dutch East India rule.
 Apartheid, however, was an officially structured policy between 1948 and 1994.
 Legislation separated inhabitants into four racial groups: “black", "white", "coloured", and "Indian".
-During Apartheid ± 3.5 million non-white South Africans were forced into segregated neighbourhoods - one of the largest mass removals in modern history.
+During Apartheid ± 3.5 million non-white South Africans were forced into segregated neighborhoods - one of the largest mass removals in modern history.

 Unfortunately, South Africa also has a dark side -

 - Travel in South Africa - The Good the Bad and the Ug...

 South Africa is one of the most diverse countries in the world.
 The contrast between black and white, rich and poor, good and bad, is quite open...

 This video shows the difference between rich and poor in Cape Town.
 Fortunately, the multi-racial Middle-Class is in between!

 We decide to spend our third and last day in Cape Town exploring the Cape West Coast, which is another fascinating region well-known for its tranquility.